Community colleges are reeling. 'The reckoning is here.’

 “I feel like they should talk to their students more," Lewis said.
 "Because a person can have a whole lot going on.”

-Employers, meanwhile, are unimpressed with the quality of community college students who manage to graduate.
-Only about a third agree that community colleges produce graduates who are ready to work, according to a survey released in December by researchers at the Harvard Business School.
+Opinions among employers are mixed on the quality of community college students who manage to graduate, according to a survey released in December by researchers at the Harvard Business School.
+It found 62% agree or strongly agree that community colleges produce graduates who are ready to work.

 Community colleges get less government money to spend, per student, than public four-year universities: $8,695, according to the Center for American Progress, compared with $17,540.

-Note: This story has been updated to correct the share of employers who agreed in a survey that community colleges produce graduates who are ready to work.
-The employers who agreed amounted to slightly over 60%, not about a third.